Stable mixed graphs: Ribbonless graphs

-\end{theorem} \paragraph{Stability of the graphs generated by $\alpha_{RG}$.} Here we introduce the second important property that $\alpha_{RG}$ must have.
+\emph{Stability of the graphs generated by $\alpha_{\mathrm{RG}}$.} Here we introduce the second important property that $\alpha_{\mathrm{RG}}$ must have.
 This property is the core idea in defining RGs and in general stable mixed graphs.
-The modification applied by the function should generate a graph that induces the marginal and conditional independence model. \begin{theorem} For a ribbonless graph $H=(N,F)$ and disjoint subsets $A$, $B$, $C$, $C_1$, and $M$ of $N$,
+The modification applied by the function should generate a graph that induces the marginal and conditional independence model.